havatv/qgisnnjoinplugin/help/source/index.rst

 Options
 =============
+- The user can choose if only selected features are to be considered, both for the input and join layer.

 - The user can choose to use an approximation of the input geometry (the centroid - *QgsGeometry.centroid*) to allow the use of spatial indexes also for non-point input layers.